mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 The context menu shows actions you can take.
 - Close will take you to the List View
 - Install will install the Plugin
-- Issue Tracker will open a new window with the issue tracker.
-It will show up only if the plugin has this information available.
-Use this option to search for issues with the pluin and report new ones.
+- Issue tracker will open a new window with the issue tracker for the Plugin.
+It will show only if the Plugin has this information available.
+Use this option to search for issues with the Plugin and to report new issues to the maintainers.

 ![Marketplace detail](marketplace-detail.png)